AdamKenning/CE201-TeamProject/ProjectNotes.md

   - e.g. sleep patterns, feeding habits, diaper changes, medications, growth metrics
 - Provide actionable data ???
   - "Data that has been processed and presented in a way to be used to make informed decisions"
-- Generate visual representaitons of progress
+- Generate visual representations of progress
   - e.g. Graphs, Reports, Statistical analyses
 - Customized insights
   - "You create conditions that detect changes in your data that are important to you"